Sigilai5/Quote-Book/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

 ## How to install
-*Open the project in terminal
+*Open the project in terminal.
-*Run the local server using `ng serve`
+*Run the local server using `ng serve`.
 *Once opened,Enter your name,Quote and Author then click Submit to upload.

 ## License